jjandjean/jjandjean.github.io/faq.md

 </div>

 #### What should I wear?
 Casual (think sundress, comfy shoes, etc)!
-You'll be outside most of the time out on the grass.
+You'll be outside on the grass most of the time.
-Bring an outerlayer just in case it gets a bit chilly.
+Bring an outerlayer in case it gets a bit chilly.
 If you want to play in the bouncy castle, make sure you wear something you can jump around in.

 ![Brownie and Lauri](images/tenor.gif){:width="100px"}